 Individual business units and corporate functions maintain risk registers in which their key risks and controls are recorded and responsibility for operation of the controls assigned.
 These registers are reviewed twice yearly by the respective business units and corporate functions and the controls therein are attested by the control owners.
-Risk registers were reviewed by the appropriate risk committees during the reporting period.

-The ARC also conducted a review of the Agency's principal risks in the reporting period, based on a top-down risk assessment exercise conducted by the ERMC which was supported by a bottom-up exercise by the business units and corporate functions.
+Risk registers were reviewed and challenged by the appropriate risk committees, including the ARC, during the reporting period.
+The ARC also conducted a review and challenged the Agency's principal risks in the reporting period, based on a top-down risk assessment exercise conducted by the ERMC which was supported by a bottom-up exercise by the business units and corporate functions.